How to Get Notifications When a Form Is Submitted in WordPress - Sunny HQ

 Elementor makes notifications available within its form widget (Elementor Pro required).
 Once you’ve added the form widget to your page, click on Actions After Submit under Content in the left-hand pane.

-Under Add Action click on Email.
-This adds another tab to the pane called Email
+Under Add Action, click on Email.
+This adds another tab called Email.

-The default for the Email action is to send a notification of the submitted form to the email address of the site administrator.
-If you want to send this notification to multiple recipients, add additional email addresses to the To field, separating them with commas.
+The default for the Email action is to send a notification of the submitted form to the site administrator.
+To send to multiple recipients, add addresses to the To field, separated by commas.

 Also read: 8 Features Your E-commerce Website Needs To Be Successful